Vito Barbieri

-James Vito Barbieri II (commonly known as Vito Barbieri) (born October 22, 1951) is an American politician and lawyer from Idaho.
-He is a Republican Idaho State Representative since 2010 representing District 2 in the A seat.
+James Vito Barbieri II (born October 22, 1951) is an American politician and lawyer from Idaho.
+He is a Republican Idaho State Representative since 2010 representing District 3 in the A seat.

 Early life, education, and career

 Barbieri earned his associate degree from El Camino College and his bachelor's degree and J.D. from Western State College of Law.

 He practiced law in California for 20 years.
 Since moving to Idaho in 2004, he has operated several small businessess, including a catering business and owns an electronic cigarette store in Post Falls.